wz7982/sqala-doc/docs/en/database.md

 val result: Long = db.fetchSize(q)
 ```

-To avoid performance waste, when calling `fetchSize`, sqala will optimize the incoming query as appropriate.
-If the query is a `SELECT` query without `GROUP BY` and not `DISTINCT`, sqala will replace the `SELECT` fields with `COUNT(*)` and remove the `ORDER BY` and `LIMIT` clauses from the query.
+For better performance, when calling `fetchSize`, sqala will optimize the incoming query when possible.
+If the query is a `SELECT` query without `GROUP BY` and `DISTINCT`, sqala will replace the `SELECT` fields with `COUNT(*)` and remove the `ORDER BY` and `LIMIT` clauses from the query.
 If the query is not a `SELECT` statement, or if it contains `GROUP BY`, or if the query is `DISTINCT`, sqala will not optimize the query and will use it as a subquery table.

 ## Query Existence